meriken/merikens-tripcode-engine-v3/README.md

 * OpenCL 1.2 SDK such as AMD APP SDK and NVIDIA CUDA Toolkit (if you are using an AMD/NVIDIA video card.)
 * CUDA Toolkit 7.5+ (optional for optimal performance if you are using an NVIDIA video card.)

-You should be able to build everything by running `./BuildAll.sh --install`.
+You should be able to build and install everything by running `./BuildAll.sh --install`.
 You can specify the following options for `BuildAll.sh`:

 *    --with-toolset=gcc
 *    --with-toolset=clang